 - 2. Evidence of a cumulative GPA of at least 2.7. - 3.
-Evidence of grades showing the successful completion of the following courses: ED 222 Foundations of Education, ED 244 Educational Psychology, EN 101 English Composition I, EN 102 English Composition II, ED 239 Practicum I, and ED128 Arts in the Classroom (Elementary Education).
+Evidence of grades showing the successful completion of the following courses: ED 222 Foundations of Education, ED 244 Educational Psychology, EN 101 English Composition I, EN 102 English Composition II, ED 239 Practicum I or ED 240 Practicum in the Secondary Classroom, and ED128 Arts in the Classroom (Elementary Education).
 Each course must be passed with a 2.0 or better on a 4.0 point scale.